Skip to content Skip to footer navigation

 Need to know

-• Portable air cons can be convenient, but are usually less efficient and more expensive to run than split-system units
+• Portable air conditioners can be a convenient way to cool down a room, but they're usually less efficient and more expensive to run than regular split-system air conditioning

 • CHOICE members can access our full reviews to see the best performers in our test